JessicaG/jessicag.github.io/_posts/2014-10-03-Using-Paperclip-AWS-and-Fog.md

 Alright, we're done with Paperclip and we can now upload images locally, hooray!
 Time to move onto deploying onto production.

 ###Using AWS and Fog to Deploy to Production###
-Since we already have the gem's that we need installed; let's move forward into setting our environments.
+Since we already have the gems that we need installed; let's move forward into setting our environments.

 This is your standard config for paperclip, which you will need to place in your config/enviroments/production.rb
 {% highlight ruby linenos%}